Table of Contents

 How we store your information

-Your information is securely stored on servers maintained by the ZOHO corporation in the EU.
+Your information is securely stored on servers in the EU.
 We will keep your personal data indefinitely unless you ask us to delete it from our database.

 Who we share your information with